 Propaedeutic Stage of Priestly Formation

-The propaedeutic stage, called for by the Program of Priestly Formation 6th edition (PPF), provides an intense year of human and spiritual formation.
-This period of time is an invaluable gift to our new men as they begin their journey of cultivating a deeper prayer life, developing a more mature personality, and entering into “an intense and profound vocational discernment” (PPF, 122).
+The Propaedeutic Stage aims to provide an intense year of human and spiritual formation.
+This period of time is an invaluable gift to our new men as they begin their journey of cultivating a deeper prayer life, developing a more mature personality, and entering into “an intense and profound vocational discernment” (Program of Priestly Formation, Sixth Edition (PPF6), 122).

 HUMAN DIMENSION

-One of the principal objectives in the propaedeutic stage is “to nurture a greater self-awareness for personal growth” (The Gift of the Priestly Vocation, 59).
-The propaedeutic program is designed to offer each seminarian the time and space to discover strengths and weaknesses in his own personality.
-Men are guided in their discernment on the use of social media and technology.
+One of the principal objectives in the propaedeutic stage is “to nurture a greater self-awareness for personal growth” (PPF6, 61).
 Overall, this stage of formation introduces seminarians to reflect on living a life of celibate chastity, simplicity of life, and obedience.

 • Media fast